johnbillion/query-monitor/readme.txt

 You'll need to hook into the `qm/collect/db_objects` filter and add an item to the array with your connection name as the key and the `wpdb` instance as the value.
 Your `wpdb` instance will then show up as a separate panel, and the query time and query count will show up separately in the admin toolbar menu.
 Aggregate information (queries by caller and component) will not be separated.

+= Can I click on stack traces to open the file in my editor? =

+Yes!
+You just need to [enable clickable stack traces](https://querymonitor.com/blog/2019/02/clickable-stack-traces-and-function-names-in-query-monitor/).

 = Do you accept donations? =

 No, I do not accept donations.
 If you like the plugin, I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about the plugin too!